sy2u/IWD-OoO-Processor/mp_ooo/README.md

 the leaderboard will only begin running on 11/12, we highly recommend you construct your own tests prior to this date.

+Note that your processor must be compatible with *both* Verilator's lint and the standard Spyglass lint in order to appear on leaderboard.

 # Final Submission: Competition + Advanced Features (50)

 ## Competition (20)